sethvargo/vault-kubernetes-workshop/README.md

 In this example, we follow the same pattern as the static KV secrets, but our sidecar application will pull dynamic credentials from Vault.
-In this case, we will be pulling a Google Cloud Platform Service Account, but this could be a database password or other dynamically generated credential.
+In this case, we will be creating a database password.

 ```text
 ./scripts/19-run-db-sidecar.sh